Frequently asked

 Your physician may order labs later if there's a specific clinical reason (e.g., unexplained bleeding, persistent symptoms, monitoring testosterone).
 You'd pay the lab directly; we don't mark up lab work or bundle it into the subscription.

 Then your physician won't prescribe it.
-The $49 visit fee is refunded within 48 hours, and there are no further charges.
+Your payment is refunded in full within 48 hours, and there are no further charges.

 Common reasons we don't approve someone include certain hormone-sensitive cancers, unmanaged cardiovascular conditions, or symptoms that warrant in-person workup we can't do over telehealth.
 We'll explain why and, where possible, suggest who you should see next.